ise8912/Power-BI/Creating-an-IVisual-:-Cheer-Meter.md

 ```

 Done! :)

-Now you can should try to host the visual.
-Follow the steps in [Displaying visuals in a single html page](https://github.com/Microsoft/PowerBI-visuals/wiki/Displaying-visuals-in-a-single-html-page).
+Follow the steps in [Displaying visuals in a single html page](https://github.com/Microsoft/PowerBI-visuals/wiki/Displaying-visuals-in-a-single-html-page) to see it in action.
 Check out [Part 2](https://github.com/Microsoft/PowerBI-visuals/wiki/Creating-an-IVisual-:-Cheer-Meter-Part-2) to see how you can enable formatting for your visual.